Health Benefits of Cinnamon

 Other Health Benefits of Cinnamon

 These studies are not the only ones.
 Researchers are finding new benefits of cinnamon every day.
 For example, recently animal studies have shown cinnamon to be active against Candida albicans (a fungus that causes yeast infections) and Helicobacter pylori (the bacteria that causes stomach ulcers).
+Cinnamon is also known for the following actions:

 • Anti-clotting effect on the blood